kstrafe/Cxy/documentation/rationale.md

 Note that (to_print) is evaluated as a string, such that the resuling C++ code may be like `std::cout << my_variable.toString();`.
 This is only valid if the compiler has specified all objects to be directly mapped into C++ with the same name.
-If the code is interpreted, then the (compiler) variable will be "ULCi", denoting that the print function ought to use another hack (or compiler builtin).
+If the code is interpreted, then the (compiler) variable will be "CxyCi", denoting that the print function ought to use another hack (or compiler builtin).
 Do we need any more primitives?
 It's like.
 I think we've gotten most of it out of the way.
 Templates, macros, variables, turing completeness, pointers.
 Should be fine right?
 Oh wait!
 Something